I want to preface this article with some kind of warning.

 By now I would imagine I have lost at least half of you who are adamantly attached to the notion that they were indeed lucky enough to be in the 1% of all adults who were unconditionally loved as children – that is unconditionally loved with enough consistency so that are now completely free to choose their response to any situation, rather than react to it from the stance of protecting or soothing their inner wound.

 I was one of the people literally wedded to the idea that I had received a near perfect childhood and that my parents had offered me nothing but the purest of acceptance, no matter what choices I made.
 That was until I made a few selfish choices as an adult which affected their own sense of self.
-Then, from a non judgemental place myself, I got to see that my notion of unconditional love had been mislabelled.
+Then, having healed and from a non judgemental place myself, I got to see that my notion of unconditional love had been mislabelled.
 If I behaved as they wanted me to, then I was loved.
 So it wasn’t unconditional at all.
 It was subtly manipulative and I simply hadn’t noticed because it was all I had ever experienced.

 How freeing to see this, because now I get to go on a journey to discover who I really am beyond the child they created and then fashioned into someone they wanted to me to be.
 Don’t forget this was entirely unintentional on their part and my childhood was far from abusive.
 I remain very grateful for everything they did for me and see them clearly as adults simply doing their best with the backgrounds they had experienced.